WassimBouatay/-MVA---Kernel-Methods---DNA-Classification-Challenge/README.md

 ## Team members: Wassim BOUATAY, Amrou CHOUCHENE, Yassine NAJI

 ## Dependencies
-Install libraries in the file Requirement.txt
+Please install the libraries in the file Requirement.txt

 ## How to use
 **examples:**